Healthy and Sustainable Food

 Acadia Food Services Plan

 The Acadia Food Advisory Committee worked with the campus community and community partners over many years to prepare a comprehensive plan for food services that achieves ambitious goals aligned with student priorities which are healthy, sustainable and affordable food services for campus.
-This planned formed the basis for the 2019 RFP for Food Services at Acadia.
+This plan formed the basis for the 2019 Request For Proposals process for Food Services at Acadia.

 What is local?